jcsung-star/Algorithmic_Trading_Strategy_Machine-Learning/README.md

 New Model
 ![adaboost_classifier](Images/adaboost_classifier.PNG)

-This new model outperformed the tuned trading algorithm.
-Remember that step 2, by increasing the long window to 200 days, the model was not stable.
-The tuning made the model had unattractive returns.
+The new model clearly outperformed the tuned trading algorithm.
+By increasing the long window to 200 days, the model was not stable.
+The returns for the tuned trading algorithm were unattractive.

-Increase SMA long window to 200 days
+In summary , training the algorithm and increasing the training window to 6 months or importing the AdaBoost Classifier gave similar and best returns.

 ---